godotengine/godot-docs/getting_started/step_by_step/ui_game_user_interface.rst

 single scene and break it down later.
 I recommend working with a single scene as you can play with your UI's placement and proportions faster this way.
 Once it looks good, you can save entire sections of the node tree as reusable sub-scenes.
-We'll do just that in a moment.
+We'll do that in a moment.

 For now, let's start with a few containers.